Governors as at 6th August 2021

-Master Mrs Glynne Butt (Residents), Mr Tom Ayling (Park, Gardens and Roads), Lt Col Andrew Douglas (Buildings), Mr Michael Matthews (Grants & Archives), Mr Geoffrey Morris (Finance), Mr Kevin Senior and Mr Simon McConnell.
+Master Mr Laurence King (Almshouse Property), Mr Tom Ayling (Park, Gardens and Roads), Mrs Glynne Butt (Residents), Mr Michael Matthews (Grants & Archives), Mr Kevin Senior (Finance), Mr Simon McConnell (Commercial & Residential Property), and Mrs Julia Kent.

-Cllr Mr Mike Badcock, Cllr Mrs Monica Lovatt, Cllr Mrs Helen Pighills
+Cllr Mrs Margaret Crick, Cllr Mrs Helen Pighills and Cllr Andrew Foulsham.

 Michael is responsible for Grants and Archives.
 He lives in Abingdon.
 Michael was born in the town and attended Abingdon School before doing his National Service in the RAF.
 Upon leaving he went to the Royal Agricultural College in Cirencester and on to H R & S Sainsbury in Trowbridge and then his family firm Harris & Matthews (Abingdon), which was then based at The Old Gaol.
 Michael was elected to Abingdon Borough Council in 1964 and was Mayor in municipal year 1972/3.
 He was elected to the shadow District Council of The Vale of White Horse in 1973, which prepared for the takeover of the existing local authorities in 1974.
-In subsequent years he was chairman of the Recreation and Amenities Committee which oversaw the creation of The Old Gaol Recreation Centre and Wantage Recreation Centre.
-He left the council in 1991.
-Michael has been a Governor for Christ’s Hospital since 1988 and was Master in 1996-99.
+In subsequent years he was chairman of the Recreation and Amenities Committee which oversaw the creation of The Old Gaol Recreation Centre and Wantage Recreation Centre and the Chairman of Planning for the Vale from 1988 until he left the council in 1991.
+Michael has been a Governor for Christ’s Hospital since 1988.
 He was appointed an Honarary Freeman of the town in 1998.
 Michael was also the Chairman of The Friends of Abingdon Civic Society for six years, after having been on the executive committee for 20 years.
-Michaels extensive knowledge of the grant giving systems assist the charity with their own decision making.
+Michael’s extensive knowledge of the grant giving systems assist the charity with their own decision making.
 His other interests include art and travel.

 Kevin was appointed in March 2016.
 Originally from Northern Ireland, where he was schooled, he went on to University in Exeter and his career in accountancy followed.
 He now lives near Albert Park (which is owned and managed by Christ’s Hospital), with his wife, and is a member of the Albert Park Residents Association.
-Since 1996 and until his retirement last year he was a partner at Ernst & Young Accountants .
-Kevin’s considerable experience in finance should help to consolidate the knowlege of the Governor in Charge and assist with his responsibilities.
-Amongst Kevin’s current commitments, you will find Business Advisor to the Young Enterprise Scheme, Trustee and Vice Chair of Abingdon Civic Society, Friends of Abingdon and Honarary Treasurer of The Art Fund Oxfordshire.
-His interests include opera, art and horticulture.
+Since 1996 and until his recent retirement he was a partner at Ernst & Young Accountants .
+Kevin’s considerable experience assists him as Governor in Charge of Finance.
+Amongst Kevin’s current commitments, you will find, Trustee and Vice Chair of Abingdon Civic Society, Friends of Abingdon, Quest for Learning and Charity Mentors Oxfordshire.
+His interests include ballet, art and horticulture.

-Simon is the newest of the Christ’s Hospital Governors (appointed July 2016) He was born in Shropshire, but moved to Abingdon at the age of 10 to attend Abingdon School, so feels his roots are really in the town.
-On leaving school, Simon joined a local firm of Estate Agents and Surveyors, working there for 10 years before leaving to set up Thomas Merrifield in Abingdon where he still works.
-He is hoping that his skills in this areas will assist the Charity with its property interests.
-He lives close to Albert Park with his wife and 2 children and can often be seen in the park with his dog.
+Simon was born in Shropshire, but moved to Abingdon at the age of 10 to attend Abingdon School, so feels his roots are really in the town.
+On leaving school, Simon joined a local firm of Estate Agents and Surveyors, working there for 10 years before leaving to set up Thomas Merrifield in Abingdon, he is now with Carter Jonas.
+Simon’s skills in this area serve him well in his role as Governor in Charge of Property.
+He lives close to Albert Park with his wife and can often be seen in the park with his dog.
+He has two adult children.
 In his spare time, Simon is a keen cyclist and his other interests include motor racing, travel, food and wine, architecture and buildings.

 Rev Charles Miller

 The Rev Dr Charles Miller was born in the United States and became a British subject in 2011.
-He was ordained in the States and emigrated to the UK in 1984, and the lion’s share of his ministry has been spent in the Dioces of Oxford.
-He was appointed Team Rector of teh Parish of Abingdon-on-Thames and Vicar of St Helen’s Church in 2006.
-He has special interest in Theology, Eastern Orthodoxy and spirituality about which he has pubished four books.
+He was ordained in the States and emigrated to the UK in 1984, and the lion’s share of his ministry has been spent in the Diocese of Oxford.
+He was appointed Team Rector of the Parish of Abingdon-on-Thames and Vicar of St Helen’s Church in 2006.
+He has special interest in Theology, Eastern Orthodoxy and spirituality about which he has published four books.

 Charles is interested in art history, music and exercise.